TheOdinProject/curriculum/foundations/javascript_basics/object_basics.md

 console.log(arr); // Outputs [1, 2, 3, 4, 5]
 ```

-This is a much more elegant approach, what do you think?
-For simplicity, we could also define an inline function right inside of `map` like so:
+Using `map` in this way is much more elegant than writing a `for` loop and iterating over the array.
+But we can do even better.
+We can define an inline function right inside of `map` like so:

 ```javascript
 const arr = [1, 2, 3, 4, 5];